rabbitmq/rabbitmq-amqp-go-client/README.md

 ## Getting Started

-You can find an example in: `examples/getting_started`
+You can find an example in: `docs/examples/getting_started`

+## Examples

+You can find more examples in: `docs/examples`